 - The word “God” in Hebrew is plural, God(s);

-- Both man and woman are made in the image of God(s)
+- Both man and woman are the “image” of God(s), meaning “representative;”

-- Both man and woman are made in the likeness of God(s)
+- Both man and woman are the “likeness” of God(s), meaning “to look like.”

 The Plurality of God

 Then God said, “Let Us make man in Our image, according to Our likeness; let them have dominion over the fish of the sea, over the birds of the air, and over the cattle, over all the earth and over every creeping thing that creeps on the earth.”
 So God created man in His own image; in the image of God He created him; male and female He created them.” —Genesis 1:26-27 (NKJV, bold added)

 In the Genesis verses above, God makes man and woman not in “His” image but strangely in “Our” image.
 Clarification comes once we realize the translated word “God” (in Hebrew ʾĕlôhîym) is grammatically plural—Gods.
 This plurality explains the use of “Us” and “Our” as God is speaking to His/Her plural self.

 As a woman I am made in the image and likeness of a plural God.
 My husband is also made in the image and likeness of a plural God.
 Male and female = the two images and likenesses of God(s).
 It’s an extraordinary notion.
 But have you ever wondered, what exactly does it means to be made in the “image and likeness” of God(s)?

 What Does it Mean to be Made in the Image of God?

 The word “image” (tselem in Hebrew) means a representation of something such as an idol would represent a person, spirit or a god.
 The word tselem is used throughout the Old Testament to refer to handmade idols that represent different gods.
 In this sense, Adam and Eve are God’s representatives.